-- 9.1.1 All job descriptions and advertisements will be written to ensure that they do not discriminate or exclude any potential candidates due to any protected characteristics and that the vacancy is open to all suitable candidates that meet the criteria for the role. - 9.1.2 A decision to recruit will be based solely on the merits of the individual and how they performed during the selection process. - 9.1.3 Reasonable adjustments during recruitment process that have been requested by candidates who have declared that they have a disability will be considered.
-This is to ensure that no candidate suffers any disadvantages during the selection process. - 9.1.4 There are limited circumstances where an employer may act in a way which is discriminatory, but where it can objectively justify discrimination as 'a proportionate means of achieving a legitimate aim'.
-This includes stating an 'occupational requirement' when applicants for a job must have a particular protected characteristic under the Equality Act.
+- All job descriptions and advertisements will be written to ensure that they do not discriminate or exclude any potential candidates due to any protected characteristics and that the vacancy is open to all suitable candidates that meet the criteria for the role. - A decision to recruit will be based solely on the merits of the individual and how they performed during the selection process. - Reasonable adjustments during the recruitment process that have been requested by candidates who have declared that they have a disability will be considered.
+This is to ensure that no candidate suffers any disadvantages during the selection process.

-9.2 Employee Development
+Employee Development:

-9.2.1 All staff will receive training to equip them with an understanding of equalities, diversity and inclusion.
+- All staff will receive training to equip them with an understanding of equalities, diversity and inclusion. - All staff will receive appropriate training and opportunities for professional development, both as individuals and as groups or teams.

-9.2.2 All staff will receive appropriate training and opportunities for professional development, both as individuals and as groups or teams.
+Reasonable Adjustments

-9.3 Reasonable Adjustments
+• Where a member of staff has declared a disability, reasonable adjustments will be considered, following advice from a medical professional and/or Occupational Health.

-9.3.1 Where a member of staff has declared a disability, reasonable adjustments will be considered, following advice from a medical professional and/or Occupational Health.
 Further details can be found in the Absence Management Policy.

-9.4 Positive Action:
+Positive Action

-9.4.1 Underrepresented groups may be encouraged to apply for training and employment opportunities within the school.
+• Underrepresented groups may be encouraged to apply for training and employment opportunities within the school.
 Recruitment to all jobs will be strictly on merit.